 Pop over to Kids Activities Blog to see what painting with ice pops is all about.
 It’s an awesome technique, and it produced some really cool results.
 Haha!
 Cool results!
 Get it?

-How we made our homemade wrapping paper:
+How we made our homemade gift-wrap:

 I gave each hooligan a piece of paper from an artist’s sketch pad.
 Watercolour paper would probably be great too.
 The sketch paper was just thick enough to absorb the melting colours without becoming soggy, but not too stiff to wrap with.